Seek Returns logo

 Min

-APD vs. CLF: A comparison of their ROE against their respective Chemicals - Specialty and Steel industry benchmarks.
+APD vs. CLF: A comparison of their Return on Equity (TTM) against their respective Chemicals and Metals & Mining industry benchmarks.

 APD